 · Poster contest is open to all Kerr County residents age 12 and under that meet Texas University Interscholastic League eligibility requirements.

 · Please include artist’s name, age and school (or other contact info such as 4H Club, etc.) on back of poster.

 · Poster entries shall be on standard poster board, cut to half size (22” x 14”).
 Artwork on poster entries should be produced with materials which do not readily smear, crack, or chip.
 If necessary, a fixative or lamination may be used.
 The poster entry artwork should be flat.
-The theme “Where would we BEE without Pollinators?" must be included.
+The theme “Healthy Forests= Healthy Communities" must be included.

-All posters submitted for the contest will feature the NACD/NACD Auxiliary Conservation Poster contest theme for 2020.
-The 2020 theme is Where would we BEE without Pollinators?”.
-Please visit the stewardship week website at: http://www.nacdnet.org/general-resources/stewardship-and-education-materials for information on the 2020 theme.
+All posters submitted for the contest will feature the NACD/NACD Auxiliary Conservation Poster contest theme for 2021.
+The 2021 theme is "Healthy Forests= Healthy Communities”.
+Please visit the stewardship week website at: http://www.nacdnet.org/general-resources/stewardship-and-education-materials for information on the 2021 theme.

-All poster entries must be received by the Kerr County Soil and Water Conservation District by December 10, 2019.
+All poster entries must be received by the Kerr County Soil and Water Conservation District by January 13, 2021.
 Posters will be judged by the Kerr County SWCD Board Members to find Local Winners.
 The local winners must allow the Kerr County SWCD to photograph them with their entry.
 Local Winners will be featured on the district’s webpage and newsletter.
 They will also be submitted for an Area Competition.
-Area Winners will be recognized at the 42nd Texas Conservation Awards Program in Wall, TX and will be submitted for a State Competition.
-State Winners will be recognized at the 80th Annual State Meeting of District Directors in Galveston, TX.
+Area Winners will be recognized at the 43rd Texas Conservation Awards Program in Wall, TX and will be submitted for a State Competition.
+State Winners will be recognized at the 81st Annual State Meeting of District Directors.